Several examples come to mind...

 "May this man and woman remain untied in marriage."

 I sure the couple and even the Pastor meant "United."
+I actually wrote about saying someone is your "fiend."*

 In June, I started signing off my emails "Have a safe and splendid summer."
 I was in a hurry one morning and misspelt the word "splendid" (actually missed the "l") and auto-correct, in it's "wisdom," changed it to "spending."